MANUAL SHIPMENT TRACKING PROCESS, OFFERING PURELY A LOGISTICS-BASED APPROACH

 This approach is relatively different from a digital perspective, for instance, looking at this mode of tracking from a logistics point of view, the firm’s representative would have to do this with the aid of the instructions on the shipment bill of lading that will include the agent’s contact at the port of delivery, the shipper, with other parameters (shipment’s container number and the bill of lading number).

 Meanwhile, let’s take a look at the structure of the email in this context.
 Aimed at drafting a proper mail, this should be structured in this form.
 The mail from the consignee or a logistics firm to the shipper or the shipping company should entail the description of the goods, the bill of lading number coupled with the name of the consignee while requesting the position of the shipment.
-But for a less than container load shipment, one would be required to contact the agent’s principal at the port of transshipment in order to figure out the status of the goods.
+But for a less-than-container load shipment, one would be required to contact the agent’s principal at the port of transshipment to figure out the status of the goods.
 Alternatively, this could be achieved via a phone call.

 Going forward, emphasis should be laid on how the subject mail is structured.
 Let’s say the mail is structured in this order.
-I wish to know if the subject vessel has sailed or berthed in order to ascertain the status of the shipment to enable us to proceed with the customs documentation process and the shipment delivery process, however, for a full container load, the terminal or port it’s to be unloaded should be the area of concern, while for a less than container load, the actual warehouse (CFS) where the goods will be unpacked should be contained in such mail.
+I wish to know if the subject vessel has sailed or berthed to ascertain the status of the shipment to enable us to proceed with the customs documentation process and the shipment delivery process, however, for a full container load, the terminal or port it’s to be unloaded should be the area of concern, while for a less than container load, the actual warehouse (CFS) where the goods will be unpacked should be contained in such mail.